Stephen Leacock Memorial Medal for Humour

-The medal is one of the oldest literary prizes in Canada, and is the only one awarded to a work of humour.
+The medal is one of the oldest literary prizes in Canada and is the only one awarded to a work of humour.
 It has been awarded every year since 1947 with the exception of 1959 when it was reported that no worthy entries had been submitted.

 History

 The Stephen Leacock Associates, the non-profit organising body behind the award, was founded in 1946 by a loose group of Leacock’s friends and supporters.
-Although administered and presented separately, in early years the award was announced as part of the Governor General's Awards announcements, later moving to a separate announcement.
+Although administered and presented separately today, the award was announced as part of the Governor General's Awards in its early years.

 Each year the Associates’ board of directors appoints a panel of suitable judges from around the country, and also commissions readers who rank and select from submitted works a long list of ten books, which is later narrowed to a short list of three books (previously five).
 The shortlist is typically announced in early May.
-In 1990, for the only time in the award's history they did not whittle the initial longlist down to a shortlist, but simply announced a shortlist of ten books which were all considered for the final award.
+In 1990, for the only time in the award's history they did not whittle the initial longlist down to a shortlist but simply announced a shortlist of ten books which were all considered for the final award.

 The cash prize began in 1970, as a $2,500 award co-sponsored by Manulife Insurance and the Hudson's Bay Company.
 The following decades saw gradual increases in the amount of the prize under a number of sponsors, reaching its current value of $15,000 in 2009, sponsored by the TD Bank Financial Group.
 As of 2018, both remaining shortlist authors each receive cash prizes of $3,000.

 In 1969 the Associates established a quarterly newsletter called The Newspacket to commemorate the centenary of the author’s birth.
-The publication prints excerpts from nominated books, and is itself a showcase for Canadian humour writing.
-The Newspacket has been published irregularly in recent years.
+The publication printed excerpts from nominated books and showcased Canadian humour writing.
+More recently, the Associates have communicated through its newsletter Leacock Matters.

 In 1977 the group established an annual Student Award for Humour, which honours and encourages young Canadian writers from secondary and post-secondary levels with recognition and cash prizes for the top three.

 Organization

 The Leacock Award is ceremonially led by a past winner or nominee, who holds the honorary title "Mayor of Mariposa".
 The duties of this position include giving a speech at the awards ceremony, and representing the Leacock Foundation in other public appearances including McGill University's annual Leacock Lecture.
 Held by Dan Needles until 2018, the position was taken over by Drew Hayden Taylor in 2019 and renamed "Grand Chief of Mariposa" to reflect Taylor's First Nations heritage.
+Subsequently, the 2011 Leacock Medal winner Trevor Cole served as the Honorary Mayor for two years with the 1993 medalist John Levesque selected to assume the post in 2025.